 • Continually measure health and performance

-Amazon CloudWatch metrics per Availability Zone may monitor your Gateway Load Balancer.
-In addition, load balancer metrics (such as target appliance instances counted, target health status, target counted, current number of active flows and max flows) and VPC Endpoint metrics (such as processed bytes and processed packets) are included (such as the number of Gateway Load Balancer Endpoint mappings).
+Your Gateway Load Balancer could be monitored using Amazon CloudWatch metrics that are specific to each Availability Zone.
+In addition, load balancer metrics (such as the count of target appliance instances, the health status of targets, the target count, the current number of active flows, and the maximum flows) and VPC Endpoint metrics (such as the amount of processed bytes and packets) are included (such as the number of Gateway Load Balancer Endpoint mappings).

 • AWS Marketplace simplifies deployment.

 A new virtual appliance can be easily deployed with the help of AWS Marketplace.
 The overall user experience will benefit from this, as will the ease of deployment.

 • Protect the connectivity of your AWS account by utilising Gateway Load Balancer Endpoints.